sportsdunia logo

 Aston Villa

-Ollie Watkins, who missed a couple of penalties last season, still remains Villa’s first-choice.
-Leon Bailey and new signing Morgan Rogers could also get a chance, depending on the match situation and whether Watkins is on the pitch.
+Ollie Watkins, who is ranked 8 in our list of top 10 best strikers in English Premier League 2025, missed a couple of penalties last season, still remains Villa’s first-choice.
+Leon Bailey and new signing Morgan Rogers could also get a chance, depending on the match situation and whether Watkins is on the pitch or not.

 Bournemouth

 The Cherries were struggling with their spot kick duties last season, with striker Evanilson squandering their first penalty of the season.
-Since then, the focus has been on Patrick Kluivert, who was given Penalty duties.
-It is also worth noting that winger Antonie Semenyo has one penalty to his name during an FA Cup tie, but that was because neither Evanilson nor Kluivert were on the field at the time.
+Since then, the focus has been on Justin Kluivert, who was given Penalty duties.
+It is also worth noting that winger Antonie Semenyo has one penalty to his name during an FA Cup tie, but that was because neither Evanilson nor Kluivert were on the field at the time, making him the secondary option for the English side.

 Advertisement